 In both shows, the main male and female characters are in a "false" relationship, where they pretend to be lovers.
 Also, other female characters are also interested in the male lead, to a point that many female compete for the affection of the one dense male lead.
 Misunderstandings, drama, and comedy are sure to follow.

 Harems, you either hate them or love them.
 But these two specific ones will have to be some of the best and are very much alike.
 The main male characters life becomes complicated after being forced to be in a fake relationship with a popular student.
 They necessarily do not like each other at first but can be questioned later into the series.
-Rumors and awkward situations start to come into play when other girls are introduced who aim to win the heart of the MC.
+Rumours and awkward situations start to come into play when other girls are introduced who aim to win the heart of the main male character.
 Fake love?
-Real?
+Real love?
 Love triangles?
 Love polygons?
-Who wins the MC's heart?
 It has the drama, twists and comedy to have you going through a cycle of emotions. read more

 OreShura and Nisekoi are similar for me because first, in OreShura, Eita, the male protagonist, has two main love interests, and have two (or more) girls included in the harem.
 In Nisekoi, it's like that too.
 Eita even has a fake girlfriend, like Raku in Nisekoi.
 But the reasons are very different from each other.
 In OreShura, the story is more focused in the quarrels between the "childhood friend" and "fake girlfriend," as the title suggests.
 While in Nisekoi, it's more about the character developments and how they interact with the main character and develop feelings for him.
 Both have pretty art that is pleasing to the eyes.
 But Nisekoi has better art and a more interesting storyline.
 Both are funny, but OreShura definitely made me laugh more.
 If you like romantic comedies with very interesting characters, try Oreshura or Nisekoi. read more